-Municipalities have been crucial partners in Ontario’s COVID-19 response, including in child care.
-In Ontario, the costs of child-care programs are shared by the provincial and municipal governments.
-Municipal governments and District Social Service Administration Boards (DSSABs) play a significant role in funding, planning, managing, and in some cases, directly delivering child-care programs.
+Municipalities are crucial partners delivering human services in Ontario, including child care and early years programming.
+In Ontario, the costs of child care programs are shared by the provincial and municipal governments.
+Municipal governments and District Social Service Administration Boards play significant roles in funding, planning, managing, and in some cases, directly delivering child care programs.